+Traditional Program Core; Level 4

 2 credits (2 Lecture)

+Prerequisites: All Level 3 Courses

 This course focuses on care for individuals across the life span with complex (multifaceted biological, psychological, and social) health care needs and their families, as well as assisting students with the transition from student to professional nurse.
-Knowledge from the basic and clinical sciences, evidenced-based research, and other relevant sources including the patient and family will be used to develop and evaluate the effectiveness of nursing interventions.
+Knowledge from the basic and clinical sciences, evidence-based research, and other relevant sources including the patient and family will be used to develop and evaluate the effectiveness of nursing interventions.
 The influence of life-stage, genetics, family, racial-ethnic, and cultural variables, as well as those of the larger social context as they impact selection and implementation of therapies and their associated clinical outcomes, will be highlighted.
 Just and equitable care for individuals and families regardless of personal or social circumstances will be emphasized.